kugg/jerkeby/content/posts/Prototype-Poisoning.md

 }
 ```

 The attacker overwrites the prototype members of the `req.body` object.
+The pollution occurs when the request body is parsed and assigned to an object without sanitizing the "`__proto__`" key.

 The `toString` function is no longer a function.
 Instead, `toString` is a variable with the value `null`.

 ## Impact